Proxmox-Cloud/pve_cloud/docs/kubernetes.md

 ## Exposing K8S Controlplane API

 If you want to expose your kubenetes clusters controlplane to integrate with external running services, you can set additional SANs that will be generated and inserted by kubespray into the kubeapi certificates, by listing them in your kubespray inventory file under `extra_control_plane_sans` as simple strings.
-See the [cluster schema](schemas/kubespray_inv_schema.md).

-Adding SANs there will also configure the pve cloud haproxy to route traffic to the respecive clusters controlplane hitting its external floating ip.
+Adding SANs there will also configure the pve cloud haproxy to route any control plane traffic (6443) on its external ip to respecive cluster.

 DNS Records for these SANs have to be created manually (for internal and external DNS servers), for that use terraforms dns, route53 and ionos provider.